-- Reports to the Regimental XO. - Coordinates with the Commandant's Director of Communications all VTCC press releases to generate Corps publicity via website, commercial newspapers, campus Collegiate Times, University publications, radio and television. - Acts as a VTCC point of contact for media representatives. - Organizes and coordinates individual and company photographs for the Bugle, acts as a point of contact for photographers, and creates a master time schedule for cadet photos. - Coordinates with the Associate Director for Alumni matters in the development of articles for The Corps Review. - Maintains an electronic / hard-copy continuity file for the position and ensures turnover to designated successors. - Supervises Regimental Historian. - Coordinates updating of all Corps display boards to include the case in Squires Student Center.
+- Reports to the Regimental XO. - Coordinates with the Commandant's Director of Communications all VTCC press releases to generate Corps publicity via website, commercial newspapers, campus Collegiate Times, University publications, radio and television. - Creates the Regimental Read for distribution on Monday ROs. - Acts as a VTCC point of contact for media representatives. - Organizes and coordinates individual and company photographs.
+Acts as a point of contact for photographers, and creates a master time schedule for cadet photos. - Coordinates with the Associate Director for Alumni matters in the development of articles for The Corps Review. - Maintains a continuity file for the position and ensures turnover to designated successors. - Coordinates updating of all Corps display boards to include the case in Squires Student Center.